ntang/gvoice-sms-takeout-xml/docs/implementation/PROJECT_REORGANIZATION_SUMMARY.md

 # Project Reorganization Summary

 ## Overview
-This document summarizes the comprehensive reorganization of the Google Voice SMS Takeout XML Converter project, completed to improve maintainability, organization, and portability.
+This document summarizes the comprehensive reorganization of the Google Voice SMS Takeout HTML Converter project, completed to improve maintainability, organization, and portability.

 ## Goals Achieved
 ✅ **Logical Organization**: Files are now grouped by functionality and purpose